Grandview, Texas

 Grandview is a city in Johnson County, Texas, United States.
-The population was 1,561 at the 2010 census and an estimated 1,753 in 2018.
+The population was 1,561 at the 2010 census, and 1,879 in 2020.

 David's Supermarkets, an independent chain of grocery stores, was headquartered in Grandview before being acquired by Brookshire Brothers in 2014.

 Grandview's school district was ranked one of the best school districts in the state of Texas as of (2016).